Badshah (rapper): 2006-2012: Career beginnings, Soda Whiskey and Mafia Mundeer

-In late 2011 / early 2012, he split from Mafia Mundeer and Singh due to credit-related problems.
-In an earlier interview with Raaj Jones in 2015, Badshah claims to have co-written many tracks with Singh including "Brown Rang", the rap section for "Angreji Beat" and also, for Singh & Raj Brar's 2008 track; "Chandigarh De Nazareyan Ne Patteya".
+In late 2011-early 2012, he split from Mafia Mundeer and Singh due to credit-related problems.
+In an earlier interview with Raaj Jones in 2015, Badshah claims to have co-written many tracks with Singh, including "Brown Rang", the rap segment for "Angreji Beat" and also, for Singh & Raj Brar's 2008 track, "Chandigarh De Nazareyan Ne Patteya".
 Badshah claims to have written/co-written almost all tracks for Singh, till the latter's album International Villager.
-Badshah reiterated his claim in the interview with The Lallantop to have written the track "Brown Rang" and the rap section for the track "Angreji Beat" for Singh which the latter denies.
-Singh, in an interview with the same media outlet, has denied that Badshah was ever being a part of "Mafia Mundeer" and instead states that Badshah was just a client for him.
+Badshah reiterated his claim in the interview with The Lallantop to have written the track "Brown Rang" and the rap segment for the track "Angreji Beat" for Singh, which the latter denied.
+Singh, in an interview with the same media outlet, has denied that Badshah was ever a part of "Mafia Mundeer" and instead states that Badshah was just a client for him.

 2012-2020: Mainstream breakout, Original Never Ends and acting debut

 He broke into the mainstream after his 2012 single, "Saturday Saturday", was featured in the soundtrack of the 2014 movie, Humpty Sharma Ki Dulhania.

 His track "Abhi Toh Party Shuru Hui Hai" alongside Aastha Gill and Bollywood actor Sonam Kapoor in the music video was featured in the 2014 Disney film, Khoobsurat.
 The track became a blockbuster and has since crossed one billion views on YouTube.
+In 2015, he collaborated with Aastha Gill again, on the song, "DJ Waley Babu", which went viral and became a commercial hit.
+He further featured on the track, "Wakhra Swag" alongside Navv Inder, which also became a commercial hit.

-Badshah released his debut album, O.N.E.
-(Original Never Ends), on August 17, 2018.
+Badshah released his debut studio album, O.N.E.
+(Original Never Ends), on August 17, 2018, preceded by the release of two lead singles "Mercy" and "Heartless", the former of which crossed 21 million views on YouTube in a week.